gitlabhq/gitlabhq/doc/api/projects.md

   No merge commits are created and all merges are fast-forwarded, which means that merging is only allowed if the branch could be fast-forwarded.

-## Project merge method

-There are currently three options for `merge_method` to choose from:

-* `merge`:
-  A merge commit is created for every merge, and merging is allowed as long as there are no conflicts.

-* `rebase_merge`:
-  A merge commit is created for every merge, but merging is only allowed if fast-forward merge is possible.
-  This way you could make sure that if this merge request would build, after merging to target branch it would also build.

-* `ff`:
-  No merge commits are created and all merges are fast-forwarded, which means that merging is only allowed if the branch could be fast-forwarded.

 ## List all projects

 Get a list of all visible projects across GitLab for the authenticated user.